-- 1-2 All arrangements with sites where educational activity occurs, not owned by the sponsoring institution, must be formalized by means of current written agreements that clearly define the roles and responsibilities of the parties involved.
+- 1-2 All arrangements with sites where educational activity occurs, not owned by the sponsoring institution, must be formalized by means of current written agreements that clearly define the roles and responsibilities of the parties involved. - 1-3 Documentary evidence of agreements, approved by the sponsoring and relevant major and minor activity sites not owned by the sponsoring institution, must be available.
 The following items must be covered in such inter-institutional agreements: - a.
 Designation of a single program director; - b.
 The teaching staff; - c.
 The educational objectives of the program; - d.
 The period of assignment of students/residents; and - e.
 Each institution's financial commitment.

-Intent: The items that are covered in inter-institutional agreements do not have to be contained in a single document.
+Intent: An "institution (or organizational unit of an institution)" is defined as a dental, medical or public health school, patient care facility, or other entity that engages in advanced dental education.
+The items are covered in inter-institutional agreements do not have to be contained in a single document.
 They may be included in multiple agreements, both formal and informal (e.g., addenda and letters of mutual understanding).